mahammad-mostafa/personal-portfolio/README.md

 📌 **Key Features:**
 - Mobile first design
-- Simple HTML page with a single toolbar and headline
+- Simple HTML page with a toolbar and headline

 <p align="right"><a href="#title">back to top</a></p>